luzpaz/lasergrbl_post/README.md

 Copy **lasergrbl_post.py** to your user macro directory, then select the lasergrbl post processor in your Path job.

-Be sure to add the --laser command line arguments for laser output.
+Be sure to add --laser to the command line arguments for laser output.